 - Grease and line the base of a 24cm tart case with baking paper and pre-heat oven to 160C°.

 - Roll the pastry between two sheets of baking paper to fit the tart case.
 Place the pastry into the case, trim the edges and prick the base with a fork.
+Place back into the fridge for at least 20 minutes to chill.

 - Cover the pastry with baking paper and cover with baking beads (or uncooked rice if you don't have baking beads).
 Bake for 15 minutes.